IRL Day 6 Ring of Beara and Dursey Island

 Countries

-On day 6 we drove the Ring of Beare, south of Killarny.
-The route is less known and quieter than the Ring of Kerry.
-The roads are slightly narrower, but nature and vistas are just as spectacular.
-From the hotel we drive to Gap or Dunloe (RP3), this is a very narrow mountain road through the beautiful green Irish landscape with rocks and small streams and lakes.
+From the hotel we drive to Gap of Dunloe, this is a very narrow winding mountain road through the beautiful green Irish landscape with rock formations and small streams and lakes.

-The Ring of Beare is a beautiful route with many curves, hills, beautiful views and many historic sights.
-There are also a lot of points to stop.
-So prepare well and make a list of the points you want to visit and adjust the route with additional waypoints.
+The Ring of Beare is a beautiful route with many bends, hills, beautiful views and many historical sights.
+So there are also many points to stop.
+So prepare well and make a list of the points you want to visit and adjust the route with extra waypoints if necessary.
+You can find more information at the links in this review.

 Ring of Beare